HomomorphicEncryption/SparseLWEkit/README.md

 |    6 | 133.99 bits (bdd_mitm_hybrid) 51m9.1s                            |
 |    7 | 135.28 bits (CHHS19_mitm) 1h40m23.0s                             |
 |    8 | 321.96 bits (CHHS19_mitm) 1h24m21.5s                             |
+#### Rule of thumb when the estimators do not provide a result

+There is a general **rule of thumb** that can be used to have an intuition on the security estimates of a parameter set **when the estimators are not providing a result**: if you fix all the parameters but one, modifying this specific parameter _(only this one)_ has the following impact on security:

+- **Fix all the parameters but ctmod**:
+    - decreasing ctmod increases the security
+    - increasing ctmod decreases the security
+- **Fix all the parameters but N**:
+    - increasing N increases the security
+    - decreasing N decreases the security
+- **Fix all the parameters but HW**:
+    - decreasing HW decreases the security
+    - increasing HW increases the security

+This rule of thumb was used to estimate the security of the parameter set ID 8 (DESILO FHE).
+The lattice estimator was not able to provide a proper security estimate for this parameter set, however it was able to estimate the parameter set ID 10.
+In the case of parameter set ID 10, the lattice estimator gave an estimate for security of 237 bits with the attack _bdd_mitm_hybrid_.
+It is then possible to use the rule of thumb on N to observe that the security of ID 8 is greater or equal to that of ID 10.

 ### Notes